Vehicular Manslaughter in Brea

 Depending on the charge, the penalty or punishment can result in; 2-years, 4-years or 6-years in state prison for a felony charge and 1-year in County jail for a misdemeanor charge.
 Furthermore, your driver's license can be suspended or revoked by the California Department of Motor Vehicles.

-If you are charged with vehicular manslaughter, it is imperative that you find an experienced and competent attorney to fight the charges brought against you.
-Calling an attorney as soon as possible will increase the chances of a better outcome for you.
+If you are charged with vehicular manslaughter, it is imperative that you find an experienced attorney to fight the charges brought against you.
+Calling one of our defense lawyers as soon as possible could increase the chances of a better outcome for you.